Community Health Needs Assessment

 Mount Nittany Health’s commitment to community health is embodied by its mission statement: We are here to make people healthier.

 As a trusted local healthcare leader, Mount Nittany Health is committed to understanding and addressing the most pressing health and wellness concerns for our community.
 Therefore, every three years Mount Nittany Health conducts a Community Health Needs Assessment (CHNA) and creates a corresponding implementation plan to address the health priorities identified by the CHNA.

-Mount Nittany Health has conducted the 2016 CHNA in partnership with Centre Foundation, Centre County United Way, and Centre County Partnership for Community Health.
-The 2016 CHNA will be used as a tool for informing strategy, funding, and action plans to improve the health and wellness of our community.
+Mount Nittany Health has conducted the 2019 CHNA in partnership with Centre Foundation, Centre County United Way, and Centre County Government.
+The 2019 CHNA builds upon previous assessments conducted in 2013 and 2016 and will continue to guide our community benefit and community health improvement efforts.